The page covers:

 After the annexation of Rome to the Kingdom of Italy in 1870, the Jews were no longer forced to live in the Ghetto.
 The neighbourhood was very unhealthy.
 This factor together with the construction of the walls along the river led to the decision to raze it to the ground.

-A new large building which in addition to the worship hall houses the offices of the Jewish Community was inaugurated in 1904 and it replaced Cinque Scole.
+A new large building which in addition to the prayer hall houses the offices of the Jewish Community was inaugurated in 1904 and it replaced Cinque Scole.

 (left) Façade; (right) dome